Gummibeer/AdvancedBanking/README.md

 # Advance Banking for Exile
 ###### Made by Shix and WolfkillArcadia
 Advance Banking is a complete rewrite of Exile's default money system.
-It separates Exile Money into a wallet and a personal bank making money a more valuable object.
+It separates Exile Money into a wallet and a bank, making money a more valuable object.
 This, in turn, creates a more realistic survival scenario.

 ---

 ### Features
-* Brand new banking system
+* Brand new physical money system
-* Two different ways of storing money
-* Personal bank, secure and untouchable
-* Wallet, death is going to become rich
-* Custom Prisoner ID cards when examining wallets
-* Brand new XM8 that shows wallet, personal bank, and shared bank[SoonTM]
-* Custom ATMs that are spread all over the map
-* Deposit, withdrawal, or transfer money to other players
-* Completely rewritten to use Exile's security
-* Extra: Commands to let other scripts add and remove from players wallets
+* Splits your money into a wallet and bank
+* Wallet: Used to purchase items/weapons/vehicles.
+Drops when you die (Appears as a suitcase)
+* Bank: Safe and secure, accessible at ATMs
+* Secure and fast, compatible with 99% of scripts out there.

 ---

-#### Server Owners:
-Advanced Banking is coded to make the transition from default Exile money system to Advanced Banking.
-No database wipes are required, as that it moves the players current Exile Money to their personal bank accounts.
-Even works with "10,000 starter money"!

 #### Changing ATMs
 Currently the ATMs are placed for Altis, Namalsk, and Chernarus.
-Placement is controlled via AdvBanking_Server\code\ExileServer_banking_map_placeATM.sqf.
+Placement is controlled clientside via **AdvancedBanking\functions\ExileClient_banking_map_placeATM.sqf**.
 This output is from M3Editor and can easily be adapted to any map.
 If you would like to share your ATM placement, please pass the files to us and we will update the github.

 ---

 ### Roadmap
 * Version 1: Initial release
 * Version 2: Re-write awesomeness!
-* Version 3:
+* Version 3: Brand New GUI plus framework changes
-    * Shared Banking
-        * Another bank account
-        * Invite other players to this account
-        * Great for parties!
-    * Bug fixes
+* Version 4: Surprises for the new physical money in Exile :)

 ---